 According to data from Statista, as of 2023, there are over 673 million cryptocurrency users worldwide.

-Because the significance of and interest in cryptos will continue to grow, in this article, we will shed more light on what cryptocurrencies are and what they aren’t, how they work, and what the difference between cryptocurrencies, traditional money, and other forms of digital currencies is.
+Because the significance of and interest in cryptos will continue to grow, in this article, we will talk about what cryptocurrencies are and what they aren’t, how they work, and what the difference between cryptocurrencies, traditional money, and other forms of digital currencies is.

 Did you know?